Coping Strategies for Sufferers of Retroactive Jealousy

 Write down how you’re feeling and what you’re thinking in a journal.
 Simply seeing it in black and white might even be enough to help you realize just how irrational your thoughts really are.

-So, there you have it!
-My top 5 tips for handling your retroactive jealousy.
 Next time, I’ll offer tips on how to handle it if your partner is experiencing retroactive jealousy.

 And make sure to pin this so that the next time you feel anxious thoughts creeping in, you can reference this list.